-That notwithstanding, there is one thing that all employers have in common: There are specific basic questions that the employer seeks to have answered in the job interview.
+There is one thing that all employers have in common: There are specific basic questions that the employer seeks to answer in the job interview.
 These questions are usually not asked openly, but they are usually based on the following:

 - Why are you applying to work at our company?
 What is your motivation to work here?

 - Do you possess the proper skills and knowledge needed to help our company succeed?